minibikini/pleroma/docs/development/ap_extensions.md

 ## ChatMessages

 `ChatMessage`s are the messages sent in 1-on-1 chats.
-They are similar to `Note`s, but the addresing is done by having a single AP actor in the `to` field.
+They are similar to `Note`s, but the addressing is done by having a single AP actor in the `to` field.
 Addressing multiple actors is not allowed.
 These messages are always private, there is no public version of them.
 They are created with a `Create` activity.